• Skip to primary navigation

 • Salt to taste.

-how to make sukuma wiki
+how long to cook sukuma wiki

 • Do not add water - your dish will end up soupy and not taste good.